OCTOBER 2025 READING LIST

 FOUR QUEENS: THE PROVENÇAL SISTERS WHO RULED EUROPE BY NANCY GOLDSTONE

-Set against the backdrop of the turbulent thirteenth century, a time of chivalry, crusades, poetry, knights, and monarchs, comes the story of the four beautiful daughters of the Count of Provence, whose brilliant marriages made them the queens of France, England, Germany, and Sicily.
+Set in the tumultuous thirteenth century—a time of chivalry, crusades, poetry, knights, and monarchs—the story centers on the four beautiful daughters of the Count of Provence.
+Their remarkable marriages led them to become queens in France, England, Germany, and Sicily.

-From a cultured childhood in Provence, each sister was propelled into a world marked by shifting alliances, intrigue, and subterfuge.
-Marguerite, the eldest, whose resolution and spirit would be tested by the cold splendor of the Palais du Roi in Paris; Eleanor, whose soaring political aspirations would provoke her kingdom to civil war; Sanchia, the neglected wife of the richest man in England who bought himself the crown of Germany; and Beatrice, whose desire for sovereignty was so acute that she risked her life to earn her place at the royal table. —Goodreads
+Growing up in Provence, each sister was immersed in a world filled with shifting alliances, intrigue, and deception.
+Marguerite, the eldest, faced tests to her resolve and spirit amid the cold splendor of the Palais du Roi in Paris.
+Eleanor, with her high political ambitions, nearly ignited civil war in her kingdom.
+Sanchia, the often-overlooked wife of England’s wealthiest man, who bought the German crown, and Beatrice, whose fierce desire for sovereignty drove her to risk her life to secure her seat at the royal table.

 Four Queens should have been the first book I read from Goldstone.
 The setting is southern France in the 13th century, and the four sisters influenced many kingdoms.
 It shows that it is advantageous to be strategically situated on a continent where every kingdom is trying to get the upper hand.
 What stood out to me was the complicated nature of familial loyalty versus national allegiance.
 Each sister held a strong connection to their original home of Provence, but also did everything in their power to help their spouses, along with their adopted country, to succeed.